mcdimus/demo-spring-api-versioning-and-swagger/README.md

 ```
 We are fine with the `PersonV1Controller.getAll` method, and would like to leave it unchanged.
 So here we would like that the second method would be available under `/api/v2/person` without us doing anything extra.
 Same with the sessions.
-We would like the same method would be available under `/api/v2/session`, again without us lifting a finger.
+We would like the same method to be available under `/api/v2/session`, again without us lifting a finger.

-Additionally, we might want to have possibility for API clients to be able to access the latest version all the time.
+Additionally, we might want to have a possibility for API clients to have access to the latest version all the time.
 ```
 /api/latest/person
 /api/latest/person/{id}